When you decide to start a website, one of the first important decisions you’ll make relates to which web hosting service you’ll go for.

 Let’s use our property analogy again.
 When you live in an apartment block, you share the complex and its resources with other people.

-With a dedicated server, your website lives in a detached property with its own supply of resources.
+With a dedicated server, your website lives in a detached property with its own supply of server resources.
 You do not share it with anyone else.

-The benefit of dedicated servers, or dedicated hosting in general, is that you do not run the risk of your site being slowed down by other sites using the same server resources.
+The benefit of dedicated web servers, or dedicated hosting in general, is that you do not run the risk of your site being slowed down by other sites using the same server resources.

 In addition, you have root access to your server.
-Root access means that you can access any resource on your server at any time.
+Root access means that you can access any resource on your web server at any time.

 This option is ideal for those with a business website receiving regular high quantities of web traffic.